- Ceci

 The buffet hall in her opinion, despite the famous nature of the hotel, was decorated in a horrid off yellow wallpaper with canary yellow tablecloths, a green patterned carpet that clashed horribly and navy blue leather tall backed chairs that looked far too austere for their place.
 She glanced around the room, spotting the concierge out of the corner of her eye and settled down in a seat at one of the round tables.
 The concierge approached a wine bottle in his hand and a clean glass.
 He swapped the glass in front of her as the boss poured wine for everyone and left the table.

-She was startled out of watching the concierge as her boss drew her attention, indicating his desire to propose a toast.
+She was startled out of watching the concierge as her boss drew her attention,

+‘To the prosperity of our company.’
 There was a sudden crash and a large whooshing sound across the buffet hall as the rest of her table downed their glasses of wine and with a synchronisation that was terrifying, fell face first into their plates just as the kitchen exploded outwards in a rush of alcohol induced flame.
 Falling off her seat in shock had been the only thing that saved her life.
 The concierge who had thrown the alcohol across the room into the controlled flame of the chef’s pan counted all four of his targets deceased and moved to exit the room, confident that the fire would consume all evidence.

 She had come to her senses then.
 Half terrified, she only just had enough time to think of grabbing all the paperwork her boss had brought with him (fortunately for her he used a rucksack).
 She swung the bag up onto her back and ran for the door, thankful that she had chosen to wear a trouser suit and flat shoes today rather than skirt and heels.
 She had burst out of the door, heading for the nearest exit, heart pounding, coughing and spluttering from the smoke she’d begun to inhale from the flames in the kitchen.
 She grabbed the wall, stopping suddenly in fright as a crash startled her.
 Her brain told her it was the ceiling of the buffet hall but quickly realised that she didn’t have time for that.
 Pushing forwards she found a fire exit to an alleyway at the side of the building.
 Throwing the door open her fear drove her into the arms of the other neutral, the man who had sat opposite her.
 He too was startled for a moment before grabbing her and dragging her behind a large dustbin.

 ‘Are you hurt?’
-His voice was soft, soothing and yet firm.
+His voice was soft,

 ‘Who-?’